The working world has changed forever.

 The new office has to be flexible.
 That means:

 No more ten year leases.
-12 month (or less) contracts with clear break clauses to suit an uncertain world.
+12 month (or less) contracts to suit an uncertain world.

 What if I need a customised collaboration space rather than banks of desks?
-What if I'm hiring, or downsizing?
+What if I'm hiring, or scaling?
 The answer to these needs to be: "no problem".

 How businesses are using us